U061/OU-TM352-Add-Config/README.md

-<b>For the local podman installation
+<b>For the Windows local podman installation

 Automatic rebuild and reload config required on each config file.